carpentries-incubator/reproducible-publications-quarto/episodes/01-Project-Setup-Organization/03-setup-versioning.md

 Woo hoo!
 We have the project we're working on for this workshop opened in RStudio and set to use version control!

-> ## Git not detected on system path
+> ## Git not detected on the system path
 >
-> If you are using Git for the first time in RStudio at this point you may be getting a notification that Git isn't set up to work with RStudio.
+> If you are using Git for the first time in RStudio, you may be getting a notification that Git isn't set up to work with RStudio.
 >
 > See the solution below:
 > > ## Solution:
 > > ![Git not detected on system path](../../fig/05-git-not-detected.png)
 > >
-> > To set it up we need to go to Tools > Global Options
+> > To set it up, we need to go to Tools > Global Options
 > > ![Global Options Git/SVN setup](../../fig/05-setup-git-rstudio.PNG)
 > >
 > > First, make sure "Enable version control interface for RStudio projects" is checked.
 Next, you must make sure that the Git executable path is correct.
-> > For macs, more than likely the path will have automatically populated.
-In all likelihood that path is `/usr/bin/git`.
+> > For Macs, more than likely, the path will be automatically populated.
+In all likelihood, that path is `/usr/bin/git`.
 Windows users may find that the correct path is also pre-populated, but it is likely that you may need to manually add it by clicking "browse".
-More than likely your path will be something like `C:/Program Files/Git/bin/git.exe`.
-If not, search for where Git for Windows was installed (Git) go into the bin folder and select the 'git.exe` file.
+More than likely, your path will be something like `C:/Program Files/Git/bin/git.exe`.
+If not, search for where Git for Windows was installed (Git), go into the bin folder, and select the 'git.exe` file.
 > >
 > > Ok!
-Now that we set that up (by the way, this is a one time set up -it will work now for all future projects in RStudio on your device), we should be able to open our project from GitHub in RStudio.
+Now that we set that up.
+By the way, this is a one-time set up that, from now on, will for all future projects in RStudio on your device.
+We should be able to open our project from GitHub in RStudio.
 > {: .solution}
 {: .callout}